 Science of Cities Seminar Series

-The Warwick Institute for the Science of Cities together with the Centre for Interdisciplinary Methodologies and the Global Research Priority on Sustainable Cities are proud to relaunch the Science of Cities Seminars in the year 2017.
-This interdisciplinary event series will feature speakers from different backgrounds in academy and industry to discuss recent developments and innovative approaches to the use of digital technologies, “big data” and urban analytics to achieve more sustainable and smarter cities.
+The Warwick Institute for the Science of Cities together with the Centre for Interdisciplinary Methodologies and the Global Research Priority on Sustainable Cities were proud to relaunch the Science of Cities Seminars in the year 2017.
+The details from the 2016-17 academic year can be seen below

 Seminars for Spring Term 2017